jboss-developer/jboss-eap-quickstarts/template/README.md

 Configure Optional Components
 -------------------------

-If your quickstart requires any additional components, decribe how to set them up here.
+Contributor: If your quickstart requires any additional components, decribe how to set them up here.
 If your quickstart requires a secured user, PostgreSQL, or Byteman, you can link to the instructions in the README file located in the root folder of the quickstart directory.
 Here are some examples:

  * This quickstart uses a secured management interface and requires that you create a management (or application) user to access the running application.
 Instructions to set up a Management (or Application) user can be found here: